 Led by Daniel Kearns as Creative Director, British heritage brand Kent & Curwen has almost become synonymous with ex-footballer and company investor David Beckham.
 The duo are involved in all aspects of the business, including product development, market expansion, advertising and store design and location.
 Expect to find bold logos, Ivy League-inspired rugby shirts and solidly-made basics.

 GANT was founded in 1949 by Bernard Gantmacher as a shirtmaking company in the college town of New Haven, Connecticut.
 It quickly became known for its Oxford shirts, which featured the perfect collar roll, a locker loop, box pleat, back collar button and button tab.
-Located near to Yale University, GANT played a major role in shaping the Ivy League Look as we know it today.
-We must also mention the brands GANT Rugger line, sub-line with a heightened level of cool.
+Located near to Yale University, the US label played a major role in shaping the Ivy League Look as we know it today.

-Despite humble beginnings, Hackett was founded in 1979 by Jeremy Hackett and Ashley Lloyd-Jennings from a stall on London’s Portobello Road selling used clothes.
-Hackett has gone on to become a stalwart of the new breed of fine British brands.
+Hackett was founded in 1979 by Jeremy Hackett and Ashley Lloyd-Jennings from a stall on London’s Portobello Road selling used clothes.
+Despite its humble beginnings, Hackett has gone on to become a stalwart of the new breed of fine British brands.
 Today, you’ll find a wide-spanning range that runs the gamut from high-quality basics right through to bespoke tailoring.

 Sperry is the original American brand of boat shoe, first designed in 1935 by Paul A. Sperry.
 Rumour has it that while sailing on the Long Island Sound, Sperry slipped on the deck of his boat and fell overboard – an experience which drove him to develop a safer, non-slip shoe.
 Multipurpose, the Sperry Top-Sider Deck (or boat) shoe has been seen on a variety of celebrities and presidents including, again, JFK.